taataa/tapspace/docs/glossary/v2/index.md

 Alternative names: ratio coordinates, unit coordinates, relative coordinates, norm coordinates

+## orientation

+When an object is rotated, its orientation changes.
+While orientation is a state of an object, rotation is the act of changing that state.

 ## passive transformation

 A passive transformation is a transformation that does not change the geometry but instead changes its basis.
 In contrast, an active transformation changes the geometry but not the basis.

+## right hand rule

+A rule that is used to determine rotation directions and order and positive direction of the three axis.
+For example, if you have an axis vector, imagine grabbing the vector with your right hand thumb up so that the thumb and the vector point to the same direction.
+The direction your other fingers curl around the vector reveal the positive rotation direction.

+## transformation

+An operation that moves object in space.
+For example dilation or rotation.

+See also: dilation, translation, active transformation, passive transformation

+## translation

+A transformation that moves an object without altering its scale or orientation.

+Alternative names: pan